-From clip in to weft hair, the best way to store your newly purchased hair extensions could impact the precious tresses lifespan.
-Regardless of the extension type, all hair needs to be cared for in order to keep its flawless look and make it last long time.
-If you take a poor care of your new set, it will turn into a messy nest.
+From clip-in to weft hair, the best way to store your newly purchased hair extensions could impact the precious tresses’ lifespan.
+Regardless of the extension type, all hair needs to be cared for to keep its flawless look and make it last a long time.
+If you take poor care of your new set, it will turn into a messy nest.
 Not to mention much shorter hair extensions lifespan.

 Neglecting to wash or brush extensions will lead to tangling, knots and matting.
 Which is not a good look for anyone!
 However, did you know that storing is also an important part of extensions care?